Girish-Krishnan/Dynamic-Programming-Door-Key/README.md

 The optimal policy obtained from DP is used to navigate the agent in the 36 random maps.
 The agent's performance is evaluated in each of the random maps.

 **Note:** Since there are several random maps, only a few random maps are shown here as a sample.
-All the resulting .gif files are saved in the `gif` folder in the **Code** submission on Gradescope.

 ### Random Map 1